 4 garlic cloves, minced

-2 cups celery (and leaves), chopped
+2 cups chopped celery with leaves

 2 tablespoons butter or olive oil